brainlife/docs/docs/technical/arthitecture.md

 ### Visualization

-Brainlife provides 2 ways to visualize datasets stored.
+Brainlife provides several ways to visualize stored datasets.
 The first way is through web based UI tools such as [BrainBrowsers](https://brainbrowser.cbrain.mcgill.ca/) and [TractView](https://github.com/brain-life/ui-tractview).
 These UIs will run on user's web browser and download necessary dataset via Brainlife's web API.
 Some of these App requires GPUs on user's machines.

 Another way is to launch native UIs such as Freeview, fsleyes, and fibernavigator on Brainlife's GPU-enabled visualization VMs and streamed to user's browser using web-based VNC client.
 This approach allows our users to entertain familar UIs and visualize their dataset without having to install these UIs and downloading datasets to be visualized.
 The only component required by the user is a web browser.